tofuutils/tofulint/docs/user-guide/compatibility.md

 ## Unsupported Named Values

-The values below are state-dependent and cannot be determined statically, so TFLint resolves them to unknown values.
+The values below are state-dependent and cannot be determined statically, so TofuLint resolves them to unknown values.

 - `<RESOURCE TYPE>.<NAME>`
 - `module.<MODULE NAME>`